-Solve word problems that call for addition of three whole numbers whose sum is less than or equal to 20, e.g., by using objects, drawings, and equations with a symbol for the unknown number to represent the problem.
+Solve word problems that call for addition of three whole numbers whose sum is less than or equal to 20.
+For example, use objects, drawings, and equations with a symbol for the unknown number to represent the problem.

 Code Digital Student Experience Code Teacher Resources ISIP EM Commutative Property of Addition